-UV-C Lamp Drivers or Ballasts
+UV-C Lamp Ballasts

-All gas discharge lamps, including UV lamps, require an electronic power supply (i.e., driver) or electromagnetic power supply (i.e., ballast) to operate.
-The power supply provides a high initial voltage to initiate the discharge, and then rapidly limits the lamp current to safely sustain the discharge.
-Most lamp manufacturers recommend a particular power supply to operate their lamps, and the American National Standards Institute (ANSI) publishes recommended lamp input specifications for all ANSI type lamps.
-This information, together with operating conditions such as line voltage, number of switches, etc., allows users to select the proper power supply.
-Power supplies are designed to operate a unique lamp type; however, typical modern electronic drivers often adequately operate more than one length, number, or even type of lamp.
+All gas discharge lamps, including UV lamps, require a ballast or electronic power supply to operate.
+The ballast provides a high initial voltage to initiate the discharge, and then rapidly limits the lamp current to safely sustain the discharge.
+Most lamp manufacturers recommend a particular ballast to operate their lamps, and the American National Standards Institute (ANSI) publishes recommended lamp input specifications for all ANSI type lamps.
+This information, together with operating conditions such as line voltage, number of switches, etc., allows users to select the proper ballast.
+Ballasts are designed to operate a unique lamp type; however, typical modern electronic ballasts often adequately operate more than one length, number, or even type of lamp.

-It is strongly advised to use the recommended power supply for each lamp type because less than optimum conditions will affect the lamp's starting characteristics, UV-C output, and operating life.
+It is strongly advised to use the recommended ballast for each lamp type because less than optimum conditions will affect the lamp's starting characteristics, UV-C output, and operating life.

 Circuit Type and Operating Mode.
-Ballasts and drivers for low-pressure mercury lamps are designed according to the following primary lamp operation modes:
+Ballasts and electronic power supplies for low-pressure mercury lamps are designed according to the following primary lamp operation modes:

 - In preheat, lamp electrodes are heated before beginning discharge, and no auxiliary power is applied across the electrodes during operation. - In rapid start, lamp electrodes are heated before and during operation.
 The ballasts have special secondary windings to provide the proper low voltage to the electrodes during operation.
-The advantages include smooth starting, longer lamp life, and dimming capabilities. - Program start drivers incorporate starting steps.
+The advantages include smooth starting, longer lamp life, and dimming capabilities. - Program start ballasts incorporate starting steps.
 The first step applies voltage to electrodes until they are heated to an optimal temperature.
 The second step applies a lower voltage across the electrodes, thus igniting them with a minimal loss of the filaments' emissive material.
-This minimal loss ideally equates to a longer lamp life. - Instant-start drivers do not heat the electrodes before operation.
-Drivers for instant-start lamps are designed to provide a relatively high starting voltage (compared to preheat and rapid-start lamps) to initiate discharge across the unheated electrodes.
+This minimal loss ideally equates to a longer lamp life. - Instant-start ballasts do not heat the electrodes before operation.
+Ballasts for instant-start lamps are designed to provide a relatively high starting voltage (compared to preheat and rapid-start lamps) to initiate discharge across the unheated electrodes.
 They are not recommended for cold-air applications or if frequent switching is needed.

 Preheat mode is more efficient than rapid start, because separate power is not required to continuously heat the electrodes.
-Electronic drivers with preheat or program start offer smooth starting, long life, and good switching behavior.
+Electronic ballasts with preheat or program start offer smooth starting, long life, and good switching behavior.

 Instant-start operation is more energy efficient than rapid or program start, but output is generally lower and lamp life can be shorter when lamps are frequently switched on and off.
 Energy Efficiency.
 UV lamps convert roughly 30 to 40% of the input power to UV output.
-Additionally, some of the power supplied into a UV lamp system produces waste heat energy.
-There are two primary ways to improve efficiency of a UV lamp system:
+Additionally, some of the power supplied into a UV lamp/ballast system produces waste heat energy.
+There are two primary ways to improve efficiency of a UV lamp/ballast system:

-- Use ballasts with a high power factor - Operate lamp(s) with drivers (recommended)
+- Use ballasts with a high power factor - Operate lamp(s) with designed electrical power supplies (recommended)